mustajab-ikram/Life-Skills/LearningProcess.md

 ---
 ### 3.2 Steps to take while approaching a new topic
-4 Simple Steps to Rapid Skill Acquisition
+#### Steps to Skill Acquisition
 1. Deconstruct the skill
 Decide exactly what you want to be able to do when you’re done.
 The skill is kind of like a big bundles of skills.
 The more you can break apart the skills, the more you will be able to figure out which skills will help you to reach your goal.

-2. Learn enough to self-correct
+1. Learn enough to self-correct
 Get 3–5 resource about what you want to learn (books, CDs).
 Don’t use this as a form of procrastination.
 Learn just enough so that you can self edit or self correct as you practice.
 The learning becomes a way of getting better at noticing when you make a mistake and then doing something a little different.

-3. Remove practice barriers
+1. Remove practice barriers
 Identify the distractions that are keeping you from practicing (e.g. TV, internet, etc.) and eliminate them.

-4. Practice for at least 20 hours
+1. Practice for at least 20 hours
 Most skills have the “frustration barrier” (i.e. that grossly incompetent feeling).